 - Pumpkin, pecan, or apple Pie

 If you have the land, time, and desire to grow all of the food you need to serve a completely homegrown Thanksgiving dinner, that’s great!
 Most people aren’t able to do this, so don’t feel bad if you can’t.
-Maybe you can hunt or forage for some of your feast, and raise some in your backyard.
+Maybe you can hunt or forage for some of your feast and raise some in your backyard.
 And remember, if you support your local farmers, they will be able to continue to raise food for you in the future!

-The Bird or Wild Game
+Turkey or Wild Game

 Stuffing & Rolls

-Growing your own wheat for bread and rolls is a space hungry project.
+Growing your own wheat for bread and rolls is a space-hungry project.
 I buy organic flour from our buying club and I like to bake my own rolls and bread for the stuffing.
 You will also want a supply of sage, thyme, and summer savory to season the stuffing and yeast (maybe you can use sourdough instead) and water to make the bread.
 Bake bread ahead of time so you can slice and dry it a bit for the stuffing.

 An alternative is to stuff your turkey with vegetables from your garden and maybe even nuts foraged in your area.
 Apples, onions, and walnuts with herbs make a wonderful stuffing that is closer to what our forefathers ate for holidays.

-Gravy is made from the meat drippings, water, flour, and salt.
-You can make a perfect gravy every time if you mix about 1/4 cup unbleached flour, 1 tsp salt, and just enough water to make a paste.
+Gravy is made from turkey drippings, water, flour, and salt.
+You can make a perfect gravy every time if you mix about 1/4 cup of unbleached flour, 1 tsp salt, and just enough water to make a paste.
 Keep adding small amounts of water and mixing thoroughly until it is a bit thin.
 Bring the meat drippings to a slow boil and add the flour mixture, stirring constantly until it is blended.
 Stir the gravy and boil until it is thick and bubbly.
 Add seasonings to taste.

 Squash or Sweet Potatoes

 Depending on where you live, you might have fresh, locally grown cranberries available.
-I’m pretty close to Wisconsin, but can only find these tasty berries at the grocery store in plastic bags.
+I’m pretty close to Wisconsin but can only find these tasty berries at the grocery store in plastic bags.
 I’ve seen cranberry bushes for sale in some gardening catalogs and I keep resisting the temptation to order them.
 Our soil is pretty alkaline, so I really don’t think they would do well for us.
 For a once a year treat, I don’t mind buying them, but maybe you can grow your own as a landscape shrub around your house.

 Green Bean Casserole

-Personally I prefer my green beans without all the ‘goop’ on them.
+Personally, I prefer my green beans without all the ‘goop’ on them.
 But if you like splurging on this dish, why not grow your own green beans and make the cream of celery soup from scratch?
-If you have a milk cow or goats you can make the sour cream from scratch.
+If you have a milk cow or goat you can make the sour cream from scratch.
 Top with your own sliced and browned onions.
 Who needs a tin can of soup or crusty onions?
 It might take a bit of experimentation, I’ve had a few flops!
 These days I usually opt for a green leafy salad or some broccoli.

-Pumpkin, Pecan, or Apple Pie
+Pumpkin, Pecan, Mincemeat, or Apple Pie

 I can grow my own pumpkin for pie, and I have wild apples I harvested and froze in October.
 I don’t have pecans…they just aren’t hardy enough here.
-I’ve been making pies since I was a kid, so I’ve never really understood why there is such a market for store bought pies.
-I’ve had a couple slices and they pale in comparison to a homemade pie.
+I’ve been making pies since I was a kid, so I’ve never really understood why there is such a market for store-bought pies.
+I’ve had a couple of slices and they pale in comparison to a homemade pie.
 It really isn’t that difficult to make a pie from scratch, but many people have never tried.

-To make a truly self sufficient pumpkin pie, you would need your own eggs, milk, pumpkin, wheat, and lard.
-The spices are imported, so I guess we can’t get quite that self reliant for our Thanksgiving dinner.
+To make a truly self-sufficient pumpkin pie, you would need your own eggs, milk, pumpkin, wheat, and lard.
+The spices are imported, so I guess we can’t get quite that self-reliant for our Thanksgiving dinner.
 What would a pumpkin pie be without cinnamon, nutmeg, cloves, and ginger?

 Most of Us Can’t Raise It All…

 But we can try to supply as much of our own Thanksgiving dinner as we can.
-With one acre of land I can do a lot, but I can’t do it all myself.
-It really isn’t easy to be completely self sufficient, but it’s very possible to grow some of the food you need for your holiday feast or buy from a local farmer.
+With one acre of land, I can do a lot, but I can’t do it all myself.
+It really isn’t easy to be completely self-sufficient, but it’s very possible to grow some of the food you need for your holiday feast or buy from a local farmer.
 Then cook it all up from scratch for a real sense of satisfaction!
-(Please don’t feel bad if you need to use some time saving products from the store to make all the prep work go more quickly.
+(Please don’t feel bad if you need to use some time-saving products from the store to make all the prep work go more quickly.
 I’m not a purist!)

 Did you raise some of the food you will serve at Thanksgiving?
-What do you raise yourself?
+What foods do you raise yourself?
 What would you like to raise, but haven’t tried yet?
 I would love to hear about your plans for Thanksgiving this year!